AI4SCR/ATHENA/docs/api_overview.rst

 Collection of common pre-processing functionalities.

 .. autosummary::
-    ~spatialHeterogeneity.preprocessing.preprocess.extract_centroids
+    ~athena.preprocessing.preprocess.extract_centroids
-    ~spatialHeterogeneity.preprocessing.preprocess.arcsinh
+    ~athena.preprocessing.preprocess.arcsinh

 Graph building
 ^^^^^^^^^^^^^^
-The :mod:`~.graph` submodule of SpatialHeterogeneity constructs a graph representation of the tissue using the cell masks extracted from the high-dimensional images.
+The :mod:`athena.graph_builder` submodule of ATHENA constructs a graph representation of the tissue using the cell masks extracted from the high-dimensional images.
 The graph construction module implements three different graph flavors that capture different kinds of cell-cell communication: